ID220/homework2-music-pencil/README.md

 2. To draw the "component" between **PENCIL_A** and **PENCIL_B** you can either use a resistor and call it the `user's body`, or you can draw a small image of a body with two connectors attached to it.

+3. Try to avoid spaghetti-style schematics and instead use names to reference to nets.

 ## Submission and grading

 You have to submit the following items: